 Create Your Own Brand Identity

 If you do put one together, I’d love to see it.
-Feel free to leave a comment or send me a message.
-Let me know if you have trouble with the template or would like my assistance creating comprehensive guidelines.
+Let me know if you have trouble with the template or would like my assistance in creating comprehensive guidelines.
 Also, keep an eye out for more free resources by following me on Instagram or Facebook.